ubc-systopia/velosiraptor-asplos25-artifact/README.md

 source $HOME/bin/arm/FastModelsTools_11.15/source_all.sh
 ```

-If you don't have the license setup properly, you will see something like:
+If you don't have the license setup properly, you will see something like this when attempting to build or run the simulator.

 ```
 Error: license error: License checkout for feature FM_Simulator with version 11.15 has been denied by Flex back-end.
 Error code: -1